International Programmes 2025/2026

 Supervisor-student ratio

-We limit our class sizes to 20–25 students.
-Each course unit consists of the lecturer (typically the professor) and one or two tutors, which results in a supervisor-to-student ratio of 1:7 for each class.
+We keep our class sizes to no more than 30–35 students.
+Each course unit consists of the lecturer (typically the professor) and one or two tutors, teaching assistants, and student teaching assistants, which results in a supervisor-to-student ratio of 1:7 for each class.
 This allows us, particularly during practice exercises, to adjust speed and style individually.
 It also guarantees optimal learning success.

 TU Bergakademie Freiberg